abel-bernabeu/autoencoder/README.md

 In the following image mosaic we depict the input (top row), output (middle row) and error (bottom row) for a few test samples.
 The error images are a depiction of the ground truth minus the reconstructed image.
-For every RGB component we applied the formula "max(0, min(1, x*8 + 0.5))".
-Note that with this color palette a pixel with zero error is depicted as gray.
+For every RGB component we applied the formula "max(0, min(1, 8 x + 1/2))".
+Note that with this color palette a pixel with zero error is depicted as pure gray.

 ![e7_images](resources/compression/e7-images.png "Experiment 7 test images")